Zeanon/mobro-plugin-argusmonitor/marketplace.md

 # Disclaimer

 This plugin is created and maintained by Zeanon and is not associated with ArgusMonitor.
-It uses the [Argus Data API](https://github.com/argotronic/argus_data_api/tree/master) to directly access the metrics read out by ArgusMonitor.
+It uses the a custom [ArgusMonitorLink.dll](https://github.com/Zeanon/ArgusMonitorLink) to directly access the metrics read out by ArgusMonitor.

 ---